Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

 In summary, the MMRT formulation is given as:

-\begin{remark}[Cyclic Property] If the coverage timelines of all orbital slots are guaranteed to be repeated over the specified mission planning horizon, as in the case specified in Ref.~\cite{lee2020satellite}, then the first and last time steps of the optimization problem are coupled, yielding a circularity in the visibility profile.
-To account for this property, constraints~\eqref{mrt:w0} are replaced by constraints~\eqref{mrt:circularity_1} to~\eqref{mrt:circularity_5} to link the first and last time steps.
+\begin{remark}[Cyclic Property] If the constellation coverage timeline $\bm{b}_{p}$ is cyclic, and its repetition period coincides with the mission horizon, as in the case of using common RGT orbital slots \cite{lee2020satellite}, then the first and last time steps of the optimization problem are coupled, yielding a cyclic visibility profile.
+To account for this property, constraints~\eqref{mrt:w0} are replaced by constraints~\eqref{mrt:circularity_1} and~\eqref{mrt:circularity_2} to link the first and last time steps.

 \end{remark}